unicode-org/icu/docs/userguide/strings/regexp.md

 the input matched, and the contents of any capture groups.
 Note that, for simplicity, any error parameters have been omitted.
-See the [API reference](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classRegexMatcher.html) for complete a complete description of the API.
+See the [API reference](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classRegexMatcher.html) for a complete description of the API.

 | Function        | Description                                                    |
 |:----------------|:---------------------------------------------------------------|